 Mistake #1: Waiting Until After Expiration

-Cost: Immediate loss of benefits; no grace period protectionSolution: Set a calendar reminder 12 months before expiration to begin renewal
+Cost: Immediate loss of benefits and no grace period protectionSolution: Set a calendar reminder 12 months before expiration — renew as soon as the window opens

-Cost: $120 every 5 yearsSolution: Use a credit card with Global Entry statement credit; effectively renew for free
+Cost: $120 every five yearsSolution: Use a travel credit card that offers a Global Entry statement credit

-Cost: You can't use your Global Entry benefits without an activated cardSolution: As soon as your new Global Entry card arrives, log into your TTP account and activate it
+Cost: You can't use Global Entry benefits without an activated cardSolution: As soon as your new card arrives, log into your TTP account and activate it immediately

 FAQ